xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-3-variable-elimination.md

 Exact inference can be intractable.
 For example Ising model:

 Inference can lead to clique of size \\(n\\), the row/column number, which can be quite large(e.g, image)(try to eliminate variables in the Ising model)

+## Disclaimer

+Some portions of the content are directly taken from the [slides](http://www.cs.cmu.edu/~epxing/Class/10708-14/lectures/lecture4-Elimination.pdf) of CMU Probabilistic Graphical Model, 2014 by Eric Xing